-Staun Light Duty Tire Deflators thread onto your tires' valves stems and deflate all of your tires to your desired, preset pressure.
-The 7 PSI preset pressure is easily adjustable from 0 to 10 PSI and the setting can be changed an infinite number of times.
+Staun Light Duty Tire Deflators thread onto your tires' valves stems and deflate them to your desired, preset pressure.
+The 7 PSI preset pressure is easily adjusted without tools from 0 to 10 PSI and the setting can be changed an infinite number of times.
 Like all quality air fittings, the Staun Tire Deflators are constructed from solid brass for both corrosion resistance and resilience.
 These are the perfect companion for your Power Tank.
 Use the Stauns to air down and the Power Tank to air up.
+Storage pouch included.

-Staun Tire Deflators thread onto your tires' valves stems and deflate all of your tires to your desired, preset pressure.
-The 18 PSI preset pressure is easily adjustable from 6 to 30 PSI and the setting can be changed an infinite number of times.
+Staun Tire Deflators thread onto your tires' valves stems and deflate them to your desired, preset pressure.
+The 18 PSI preset pressure is easily adjusted without tools from 6 to 30 PSI and the setting can be changed an infinite number of times.
 Like all quality air fittings, the Staun Tire Deflators are constructed from solid brass for both corrosion resistance and resilience.
 These are the perfect companion for your Power Tank.
 Use the Stauns to air down and the Power Tank to air up.
+Storage pouch included.

-Staun Heavy Duty Tire Deflators thread onto your tires' valves stems and deflate all of your tires to your desired, preset pressure.
-The 35 PSI preset pressure is easily adjustable from 15 to 55 PSI and the setting can be changed an infinite number of times.
+Staun Heavy Duty Tire Deflators thread onto your tires' valves stems and deflate them to your desired, preset pressure.
+The 35 PSI preset pressure is easily adjusted without tools from 15 to 55 PSI and the setting can be changed an infinite number of times.
 Like all quality air fittings, the Staun Tire Deflators are constructed from solid brass for both corrosion resistance and resilience.
 These are the perfect companion for your Power Tank.
 Use the Stauns to air down and the Power Tank to air up.
+Storage pouch included.

 The concept for the Staun Tire Deflators was born in 1998 when Staun Product's two directors found themselves on a cramped barge with 50 offroad trucks on board.
-They noted that all of the vehicle owners, including themselves, were squatting between the vehicles with keys/matchsticks and tire pressure gauges in hand, and flashlights in their mouths.
+They noted that all of the vehicle owners, including themselves, were squatting between the vehicles with keys, matchsticks, and tire pressure gauges in hand, and flashlights in their mouths.
 Both men knew there had to be an easier way to deflate tires accurately and safely.
-After two years in development and registry of a worldwide patent, the Staun Tire Deflator emerged.
+After two years of development and registry of a worldwide patent, the Staun Tire Deflators emerged.
 The device simply screws onto the tire valve stem and deflates to a preset pressure that is fully adjustable to suit each user's requirements.

 Airing down with the Staun Tire Deflators is very easy.
-Just screw a deflator onto each of the four valves on your vehicle.
-The Stauns will begin releasing air from your tires and will stop at a present pressure set by you.
+Simply screw a deflator onto each of the four valves on your vehicle.
+The Stauns will begin releasing air from your tires and will stop at a target pressure preset by you.
 Adjustment of the Stauns is very easy and is controlled by the adjustment knob on the top of the deflators.
 The lock ring prevents inadvertent changes in the pressure desired, but permits easy resetting of the pressure at which you want the deflators to stop.

 The Staun Tire Deflators we sell are the latest models.
 The Stauns have undergone constant development and refinement since they first hit the market.
 On the left is an older Staun with a plastic nipple.
 The next version of the Stauns featured a relocated output hole, different knurling on the adjustment cap, and a brass nipple.
 The current generation Stauns feature a different adjustable cap with sharper knurling, as well as a longer nipple with a slotted tip.

 You may have seen another type of deflator on the market.
-This deflator works on the same principle as the Stauns, but is an inferior design because it requires a large pressure differential to initiate deflating For example, if your tires are filled with 25 PSI and this deflator is set to 20 PSI, this deflator may or may not begin deflating when you thread it onto the valve stem.
-Unlike the Staun Tire Deflators, this deflators cannot be initiated by pulling on the nipple, simply because there is no nipple on this deflator.
+This deflator works on the same principle as the Stauns, but is an inferior design because it requires a large pressure differential to initiate deflating.
+For example, if your tires are filled with 25 PSI and this deflator is set to 20 PSI, this deflator may or may not begin deflating when you thread it onto the valve stem.
+Unlike the Staun Tire Deflators, this deflator cannot be initiated by pulling on the nipple because there is no nipple.
 Many users of this deflator design report having to inflate their tires even more to achieve the tire pressure necessary to initiate deflation.
 There is no such problem with the Staun Tire Deflators.

-The Staun Tire Deflators are now available three different air pressure ranges to suit various vehicle weights, tire sizes, and trail conditions.
-The Light Duty Tire Deflators, pictured on the left, are adjustable from 0 to 10 PSI.
+The original Staun Tire Deflators are available three different air pressure ranges to suit various vehicle weights, tire sizes, and trail conditions.
+The Light Duty Tire Deflators are adjustable from 0 to 10 PSI.
 The standard Tire Deflators are adjustable from 6 to 30 PSI.
 The Heavy Duty Tire Deflators are adjustable from 15 to 55 PSI.